FreeCAD/FreeCAD-documentation/wiki/Tutorial_KinematicAssembly.md

 ---
-- TutorialInfo   *   Topic   *Assemly3, a simple mechanism and a control panel Level   *Basic knowledge of Assembly3 tools is helpful FCVersion   *0.20 and later
+- TutorialInfo   *   Topic   *Assemly3, a simple mechanism
+   Level   *Basic knowledge of Assembly3 tools is helpful FCVersion   *0.20 and later
    Time   *30 minutes